syncfusion-content/maui-docs/MAUI/NavigationDrawer/Events.md

 ---
 layout: post
 title: Events in .NET MAUI Navigation Drawer control | Syncfusion
-description: Learn about Events support in Syncfusion Essential Studio .NET MAUI Navigation Drawer (SfNavigationDrawer) control, its elements and more.
+description: Learn about Events support in Syncfusion Essential Studio .NET MAUI Navigation Drawer (SfNavigationDrawer) control, its elements, and more.
-platform: maui
+platform: .NET MAUI
 control: NavigationDrawer
 documentation: ug
 ---

 # Events in .NET MAUI Navigation Drawer

-There are four built-in events in the `SfNavigationDrawer` control namely:
+There are five built-in events in the `SfNavigationDrawer` control namely:

 * DrawerOpening
 * DrawerOpened